SvenVw/fdm/fdm-docs/docs/README.md

 * Data-Driven Decision-Making: Provides a structured framework for analyzing farm data, enabling informed decisions related to resource allocation, crop management, and overall farm productivity.
 * Scalability and Extensibility: The FDM is designed to handle large datasets and can be extended to accommodate new data types and farm practices.

-This introduction lays the groundwork for a deeper dive into specific components of the FDM schema.
-Subsequent sections will delve into the details of Assets and Actions, providing concrete examples and illustrating the practical applications of the FDM in various agricultural scenarios.
+This documentation site provides guides on core concepts, getting started with the FDM libraries, and contributing to the project.
+For detailed information on the functions and types exported by each package (`fdm-core`, `fdm-data`, `fdm-calculator`), please refer to the **API Reference** section.
+The **Architecture Overview** page in the Core Concepts section explains the different packages within the FDM monorepo and how they interact.